openssl/technical-policies/policies/design-process.md

 In this step the OTC agree the solution as it is described in the design document as produced by the design team.
-Once agreed the implementation may proceed and the design document should be merged into the otc repository.
+Once agreed the implementation may proceed and the design document should be merged into the main source repository.

 The OTC may choose not to agree a solution.
 In this case the process should iterate back to the "Refine and document" step to incorporate feedback from the